Alberto Beneduce: Career and views

 Beneduce was a socialist and was a leading member of the Italian Reformist Socialist Party.
 He was elected to the Chamber of Deputies in 1919 and 1921 representing the party from his hometown Caserta.
 Beneduce managed to connect with high finance figures and to collaborate with the Italy's fascist regime.
 He worked in different capacities, including statistician, teacher, demographer, agricultural and insurance specialist.

 He was a university professor of statistics and demography until 1919.
 He contributed to the establishment of the national institution of insurance (INA), which was founded in 1912.
 He also headed the INA from 1912 to 1919.
 During World War I, he was asked to established an institution that would help the veterans in finding jobs.
 As a result, he involved in founding the related body, Opera Nazionale Combattenti (ONC).
+In the period between 4 July 1921 and 26 February 1922 Beneduce served as the minister of labor and social security in the cabinet led by Ivanoe Bonomi.

 Beneduce was appointed head of two state-run credit bodies: Consorzio di Credito per le Opere Pubbliche (Crediop) in 1919 and Istituto di Credito per le Imprese di Pubblica Utilità (ICIPU) in 1924.
 Until 1939 he headed both institutions.
 These institutions were later merged under the name of Istituto per il Credito Navale.
-In the period between 4 July 1921 and 26 February 1922 Beneduce served as the minister of labor and social security in the cabinet led by Ivanoe Bonomi.

 In 1931, he was named as a board member of the Istituto Mobiliare Italiano.
 He also served as an economic advisor to Benito Mussolini.
 In 1933, he was appointed by Mussolini as the head of the institute for industrial reconstruction (IRI), being the first president of the body.